Primary navigation

 • mcpServer/oauth/login - start an OAuth login for a configured MCP server; returns an authorization URL and emits mcpServer/oauthLogin/completed on completion.

-• tool/requestUserInput - prompt the user with 1-3 short questions for a tool call (experimental).
+• tool/requestUserInput - prompt the user with 1-3 short questions for a tool call (experimental); questions can set isOther for a free-form option.

 • config/mcpServer/reload - reload MCP server configuration from disk and queue a refresh for loaded threads.